IMPORTANT AIRLINE SAFETY ISSUE

 ***I believe the danger of these 2-engine extended over-ocean passenger flights is being hidden from the flying public.

-***Contrary to Facebook censors, I believe the flying public has a right to be made aware of this critical airline safety information, so that over-ocean airline passengers are able to evaluate this information for themselves, in order to make informed decisions as to their risk tolerance.
+***Contrary to Facebook and other censors, I believe the flying public has a right to be made aware of this critical airline safety information, so that over-ocean airline passengers are able to evaluate this information for themselves, in order to make informed decisions as to their risk tolerance.

 ***That is why I have expended an enormous amount of time and effort in researching this issue and preparing these documents, and, presenting this information to various government officials and airline executives, in the hopes that they will re-consider this obviously dangerous 2-engine over-water policy, (Explained, in detail, below).